 Port Charlotte MRC:01 2010

 The MRC:01 2010 features casks from Bordeaux Left Bank, and will be available only next year at selected bars and retail.
-The MRC refers to the Mouton Rothschild cask that the vatted mix of 75 per cent first-fill ex-bourbon casks and 25 per cent second-fill French wine casks spends a year in.
+The MRC refers to a special cask of French origin that the vatted mix of 75 per cent first-fill ex-bourbon casks and 25 per cent second-fill French wine casks spend a year in.

 Nose: Peat smoke and berries.
 Not sure why the brooding green bottle when everything seems more like a Beach Boys MTV (wait, do they have music videos?).